 The emphasis is on current publications.

-History, philosophy, instructional exposition, atlases, biographies, bibliographies, dictionaries, general audience, and recreational books.
+History, philosophy, instructional exposition, atlases, biographies, bibliographies, dictionaries, general audience, and recreational works.

-Due to the proximity of the Drexel University Library, reciprocal user arrangements have been established.
-Penn faculty can register at Drexel's Library for borrowing privileges, and Penn graduate students use letters of introduction to establish borrowing privileges at Drexel.
+Due to the proximity of the Drexel University Libraries, reciprocal user arrangements have been established.
+Penn faculty can register at Drexel's libraries for borrowing privileges, and Penn graduate students can use letters of introduction to establish borrowing privileges at Drexel.